Defending against a Harassment Charge in Pennsylvania—18 Pa.C.S. Section 2709

-Harassment is a minor criminal offense in Pennsylvania found in the statutory code at 18 Pa.C.S. § 2709.
-Harassment is a misdemeanor in some situations, but is usually graded as a “summary offense.”
-This means that it is essentially on par with a traffic ticket.
-It does not create a formal criminal record in most cases; however, this does not mean that a harassment charge is unimportant or that it should be ignored.
+Harassment is a criminal offense in Pennsylvania found in the statutory code at 18 Pa.C.S. § 2709.
+Harassment is a misdemeanor in some situations, but is often graded as a “summary offense.”
+A summary offense means that it is essentially on par with a traffic ticket.
+Summary offenses do not create a formal criminal record in most cases; however, this does not mean that a harassment charge is unimportant or that it should be ignored.
 An individual charged with harassment has all of the typical rights of a criminal defendant, including the right to an attorney.
-There are several things that you should consider if you have been charged with harassment.
+You can watch this short video to learn more about the harassment statute, or you can read more below.

 There are four types of harassment that are summary offenses.